rtts/debian/README.md

 The `--no-fullscreen` argument is there because `xmonad` will already tile the IA Launcher window to be fullscreen.
-Alternatively, you can add your computer to the `gamestations` group to configure it to run IA Launcher as its windows manager, but that is not recommended unless you plan to use the computer for nothing else but retro gaming.
-(I've used this in the past to exhibit games in a public library, the kids loved it!)
+Alternatively, you can add your computer to the `gamestations` group to configure it to run IA Launcher as a window manager, but that is not recommended unless you plan to use the computer for nothing else but retro gaming.
+(I've used this role to exhibit games in a public library, the guests loved it!)

 ## Maintenance